aimeejulia/ecobasa/Website Texts.md

 (or, even worse, when you're outside and you left all your stuff there); in these cases you can just say goodbye to all your belongings because usually police destroys everything.
 When you arrive try to ask to the people who live there if an eviction is likely to happen, usually most of them are predictable and they should know about it.
 Here a good website, with a lot of squats listed: http://en.squat.net/.
 Remember: squats are not alternative hostels for tourists: go there just if you share their values (having a contact helps a lot) and if you're interested to collaborate with them.

-Drivers: when you're hitchhiking try to understand if your driver (if you trust him/her) could be able to host you; usually they're very nice and if they can

-they do it, but try to make it as spontaneous as possible (“Since I'm going to spend the night in your city, could you suggest me any place where to sleep for free?”) and NEVER force them, since they could feel in danger and this is really not nice.
+Drivers: when you're hitchhiking try to understand if your driver (if you trust him/her) could be able to host you; usually they're very nice and if they can they do it, but try to make it as spontaneous as possible (“Since I'm going to spend the night in your city, could you suggest me any place where to sleep for free?”) and NEVER force them, since they could feel in danger and this is really not nice.

-Petrol stations: if you're hitchhiking on the highway and you don't want to go out from it for sleeping, try 24h open petrol stations; you won't sleep very well

-(lights are of course turned on for the whole night, and often there are movies or music as well), but it's still better than sleeping outside, most of all during the winter.
+Petrol stations: if you're hitchhiking on the highway and you don't want to go out from it for sleeping, try 24h open petrol stations; you won't sleep very well (lights are of course turned on for the whole night, and often there are movies or music as well), but it's still better than sleeping outside, most of all during the winter.

 Churches: if you're in a small village and you're really desperate, try to ask for the priest; you have a few chances that he's one of those few priests who still believes in the real christian message.

-(for Spain) Alberge: this are public dorms where you can be hosted for a limited number of days without paying anything, and quite often there are some also in smaller cities; usually people who stay there are immigrants who arrived in the city for the first time and stay there until they find another place where to go, but nobody should object if you ask to stay there for the night (if you wanna stay for longer maybe try to find another accomodation).
+(for Spain) Alberge: this are public dorms where you can be hosted for a limited number of days without paying anything, and quite often there are some also in smaller cities; usually people who stay there are immigrants who arrived in the city for the first time and stay there until they find another place to go, but nobody should object if you ask to stay there for the night (if you wanna stay for longer maybe try to find another accomodation).
 In order to sleep there you have to give your personal datas to the employee, of course, so you have to have a document; and if you don't manage to find the Alberge, ask the police and they will tell you (and sometimes drive you as well!).
 I have personally experienced this just in Spain, but probably in other countries there will be something similar, try to ask!

 Food / Eating
 ------------